-Iron Maiden vocalist Bruce Dickinson gave his opinion in an interview with Classic Rock magazine on the classic Metallica “Black Album” released in 1991, the first one after Cliff Burton’s death.
+Iron Maiden vocalist Bruce Dickinson gave his opinion in an interview with Classic Rock magazine on the classic Metallica “Black Album” released in 1991.

 “Ourselves, Judas Priest and Pantera all reached a crossroads where we had the chance to really step up to the next level.
 But none of us had the balls to do it.
 Metallica did, though.
 You have to give them huge credit for grabbing the opportunity when it came up, taking the risk and deservedly reaping the enormous rewards.
 You cannot underestimate their achievement with this album.”